sabomichal/immutable-xjc/README.md

 ### Release notes
 #### 1.5
+* added an option to set default values in no-arg constructors
+* added an option to generate builder classes that follow the same inheritance hierarchy as their subject classes
+* added an option
+* dropped support for java 7
+#### 1.5
 * added an option to leave collections mutable
 * added an option to generate public constructors only up to n arguments when builder is used